letac/djvu2pdf/README.md

 # TODO

-## Handle arguments

-The basic use case for now is only `djvu2pdf [input] [output]`, but we should at least make sure that

-- exactly two arguments are provided
-- `input` exists
-- `output` is writable (otherwise we'd lose a lot of precious work)

-Furthermore, it might be nice to have the option to include a `pdfbeads`-compatible TOC with the input file (the indentation-based syntax is nice, so one might decide to write a TOC).
+It might be nice to have the option to include a `pdfbeads`-compatible TOC with the input file (the indentation-based syntax is nice, so one might decide to write a TOC).
 This feature could be introduced through the flag `--toc=[table of contents file]`